AMID Logo E-BAY Logo

 To ship trade-related cargo from the U.S., you need a Commercial Invoice (CI).
 Customs uses this document to check if the community is legal and to define duties.
 Without it, you cannot ship internationally.

-In some cases, a properly completed Valued Packing List (VPL) may substitute for a Commercial Invoice.
+In some cases, a properly completed Valued Packing List (VPL) may substitute for a CI.
 This is acceptable if:

-Keep in mind that Customs may review and adjust the declared value on packing lists or proforma invoices to reflect fair market value.
+Keep in mind that Customs may review and adjust the declared value on packing lists or proforma CI to reflect fair market value.

 Commercial Invoice vs. Valued Packing List